dxw/playbook/playbook.md

 During this session, developers discuss the effort required to finish each story.
-We discuss effort so we know whether we have a reasonable amount of stores to work on and we’re confident as a team that we can get through the stories in the backlog.
+We discuss effort so we know whether we have a reasonable amount of stories to work on and we’re confident as a team that we can get through the stories in the backlog.
 Sometimes we will estimate stories.
 We do this based on complexity, not the time we think it will take to finish it.